 Pasta salad can mean a lot of things to a lot of people; down South, we've certainly made "macaroni salad" our own.
-Heirloom recipes sometimes include onions, celery, hard boiled eggs, pickles, or sweet relish, and you can always count on a heaping dollop of, but what else?
-Mayonnaise, of course!
+Heirloom recipes sometimes include onions, celery, hard-boiled eggs, pickles, or sweet relish, and you can always count on a heaping dollop of mayonnaise, of course!

 1 cup very thinly sliced red onions (or Vidalias)